Etiquette Old and New

 He tells us impressively:

 “A physician at dinner one day with his was summoned by knocks and rings to a house in the same street where there had been a dinner-party.
 The ladies had just retired to the drawing-room when suddenly, the youngest and fairest of them fell back fainting into her chair… The physician came, an aged and practical man well versed in every variety of female folly.
 He took out his penknife: the company around thought he he was going to bleed the unconscious patient.
-‘Ha, this is tight lacing’ he suddenly said; and adding, ‘No time to be lost, he cut open the bodice of the dress; it opened, and with a gush, gave the poor young lady breath: the heart had been compressed by tight lacing and bad nearly ceased to art.”
+‘Ha, this is tight lacing’ he suddenly said; and adding, ‘No time to be lost, he cut open the bodice of the dress; it opened.
+And with a gush, gave the poor young lady breath: the heart had been compressed by tight lacing and bad nearly ceased to art.”

 Now he lays down the law as to female wear in the country: